Trump defends hosting Saudi golf tournament: ‘Nobody’s gotten to the bottom of 9/11’ - NewsBreak

 But Trump called the tournament a “great thing” for Saudi Arabia.

-He said on ESPN Thursday that “I’ve known these people for a long time, in Saudi Arabia, and they’ve been friends of mine for a long time.
-They’ve invested in many American companies … and frankly, what they’re doing for golf is so great.”
+“I’ve known these people for a long time, in Saudi Arabia, and they’ve been friends of mine for a long time.
+They’ve invested in many American companies … and frankly, what they’re doing for golf is so great,” he said on ESPN Thursday.

 Comments / 0